Copper Ballotin Box / 165g, 18pc

 Our signature copper box of assorted dark and milk chocolates

-A perfectly curated assortment of chocolates are nestled inside this traditional European style chocolate box—dark and milk chocolates with fruit, nut, and ganache fillings.
+A perfectly curated assortment of chocolates are nestled inside this traditional European-style chocolate box—dark and milk chocolates with fruit, nut, and ganache fillings.
 A treasure trove of deliciousness.

 If you are interested in a custom assortment of chocolates for this size of box, please view our Custom Filled Copper Boxes page and contact us by email at CustomerService@CococoInc.com.
-Please note - custom boxes are sold by WEIGHT, not by number of pieces inside the box.
+Please note - custom boxes are sold by WEIGHT, not by the number of pieces inside the box.

-Ingredients: MILK CHOCOLATE (sugar, cocoa butter*, powdered whole milk, cocoa mass*, sunflower lecithin, vanilla), SEMI-SWEET CHOCOLATE (cocoa mass*, sugar, cocoa butter*, sunflower lecithin, milk), sugar, cream, butter, WHITE CHOCOLATE (sugar, powdered whole milk, cocoa butter*, sunflower lecithin, vanilla), hazelnuts, glucose, marzipan (almonds, sugar, water, glucose, natural almond flavour), candied orange peel (orange peels, glucose syrup, sugar), BITTERSWEET CHOCOLATE (cocoa mass*, sugar, cocoa butter*, sunflower lecithin, vanilla), walnuts, ginger, pecans, organic coconut, egg whites, almonds, candied organic orange cubes (organic oranges, organic cane sugar, organic glucose (rice) syrup), pistachios, blackcurrants, maple syrup, honey, water, strawberries, raspberries, rice crisps (organic brown rice flour, sugarcane juice, molasses, sea salt), orange oil, coffee beans, cocoa powder*, soy lecithin, liqueurs, vanilla bean paste (sugar, water, pure vanilla extract, vanilla bean, tragacanth gum), flavours, spices, colours.
+Ingredients: MILK CHOCOLATE (sugar, cocoa butter*, powdered whole milk, cocoa mass*, sunflower lecithin, vanilla), SEMI-SWEET CHOCOLATE (cocoa mass*, sugar, cocoa butter*, sunflower lecithin, milk), sugar, cream, butter, WHITE CHOCOLATE (sugar, powdered whole milk, cocoa butter*, sunflower lecithin, vanilla), hazelnuts, glucose, marzipan (almonds, sugar, water, glucose, natural almond flavour), candied orange peel (orange peels, glucose syrup, sugar), BITTERSWEET CHOCOLATE (cocoa mass*, sugar, cocoa butter*, sunflower lecithin, vanilla, milk), walnuts, ginger, pecans, organic coconut, egg whites, almonds, candied organic orange cubes (organic oranges, organic cane sugar, organic glucose (rice) syrup), pistachios, blackcurrants, maple syrup, honey, water, strawberries, raspberries, rice crisps (organic brown rice flour, sugarcane juice, molasses, sea salt), orange oil, coffee beans, cocoa powder*, soy lecithin, liqueurs, vanilla bean paste (sugar, water, pure vanilla extract, vanilla bean, tragacanth gum), flavours, spices, colours.
 Contains: almonds, milk, hazelnuts, walnuts, eggs, pecans, pistachios, soy.
 May contain: peanuts.